cf-platform-eng/tile-generator/README.md

 Tile generator automates the provisioning of services.
-Any application (including service brokers and docker-based applications) that are being pushed into the Elastic Runtime can automatically bound to services through the `auto_services`
+Any application (including service brokers and docker-based applications) that are being pushed into the Elastic Runtime can automatically be bound to services through the `auto_services`
 feature:

 <pre>
 - name: app1
   type: app
+  auto_services:
+  - name: p-mysql
+    plan: 100mb-dev
-  auto_services: p-mysql p-redis
+  - name: p-redis
 </pre>

-You can specify any number of service *broker* names separated by spaces (not proper yaml yet, sorry!).
-During deployment, the generated tile will create an instance of each service, using the first available plan, if one does not already exist, and then bind that instance to your package.
+You can specify any number of service names, optionally specifying a specific plan.
+During deployment, the generated tile will create an instance of each service if one does not already exist, and then bind that instance to your package.

 Service instances provisioned this way survive updates, but will be deleted when the tile is uninstalled.

+*NOTE* that the name is the name of the provided *service*, *not* the *broker*.
+In many cases these are not the same, and a single broker may even offer multiple services.
+Use `cf marketplace` to see the services and plans available from installed brokers.

+If you do not specify a plan, the tile generator will use the first plan listed for the service in the broker catalog.
+It is a good idea to always specify a service plan.
+If you *change* the plan between versions of your tile, the tile generator will attempt to update the plan while preserving the service (thus not causing data loss during upgrade).
+If the service does not support plan changes, this will cause the upgrade to fail.

 `configurable_persistence` is really just a special case of `auto_services`, letting the user choose between some standard brokers.